dangormanjr/dangormanjr.github.io/articles.md

 ## Textbooks and Curricula ##

+* Contributor to *Acts of Faith: Religion and the American West*, ed.
+Jessica Criales.
+New-York Historical Society and the Eiteljorg Museum.
+Albuquerque: University of New Mexico Press, tentatively Fall 2023.

 * “California Joe’s First Trail (1884) Spotlight.”
 Nickels and Dimes: From the Collections of Johannsen and LeBlanc (Northern Illinois University), Oct.
 2020. [https://dimenovels.lib.niu.edu/learn/spotlights/californiajoe](https://dimenovels.lib.niu.edu/learn/spotlights/californiajoe).

 * Contributor to the 2019–20 edition of *The American Yawp: A Massively Collaborative Open U.S. History Textbook*. [http://www.americanyawp.com/text/contributors/](http://www.americanyawp.com/text/contributors/).